-Bats aren’t dangerous creatures by nature, but that doesn’t make them everyone’s favourite houseguests.
+Bats aren’t dangerous or aggressive creatures by nature, but that doesn’t make them everyone’s favorite houseguests.
 Living with bats brings potentially harmful side effects.
 Find out more about bat infestation dangers that could harm your household, and learn what to do if you have bats living in your home.

 A few bats in the home can slowly turn into a full-blown colony, which results in a larger pile of guano in the home and around their exits and entrances.
-This can increase the chance of the airborne fungus Histoplasma capsulatum being carried throughout the home.
-You might end up inadvertently breathing it in through natural air circulation.
+This can increase the chance of the airborne fungus being spread.
+You do not want to inadvertently breathe it in.

 2. External Damage